shoaibms/mofa_transformer/2_anlysis/REPRODUCE_03_transformer.md

 - **File paths**: Update in configuration sections of each script
 - **SHAP computation**: Computationally intensive; uses 100 background samples by default
 - **Attention processing**: Runs separately for leaf/root tissues
-- **Test samples**: Always use original (non-augmented) samples for interpretability to avoid pseudo-replication

 ---